 9) Keeping the Wolves from the Bundesliga trapdoor

 Gomez returned to Germany in summer 2016, and played a key role in helping a struggling Wolfsburg side preserve their 20-year Bundesliga status.
-As well as grabbing 16 goals during the league campaign, the 32-year-old netted again as the Wolves saw off local rivals Eintracht Braunschweig in the relegation play-off.
+As well as grabbing 16 goals during the league campaign, he netted again as the Wolves saw off local rivals Eintracht Braunschweig in the relegation play-off.
 Gomez was the target of some colourful chants from the Braunschweig fans during their Lower Saxony double-header, although it was VfL who had the last laugh when announcing their star man's subsequent contract extension on social media: 'To quote former US president Franklin D. Roosevelt: "He may be a son of a bitch, but he's our son of a bitch."'